satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 and situate the discussion in the larger scientific community.
-Because each reviewer's feedback can be focused on portions of the article that reflect the reviewer’s specialty or area of interest, there is less burden placed on any one reviewer, enabling a more comprehensive and timely review.
+Because each reviewer's feedback can be focused on portions of the article that reflect the reviewer’s specialty or area of interest, there is less burden placed on any one reviewer, enabling a more comprehensive, timely and scientifically rigorous review.

+reviewer would have the opportunity to provide feedback on not held responsible for

 \ :sup:``[a] <#cmnt1>`_`\